 How complicated issues in a family law case can affect visitation with your child

-The custody arrangement that is decided upon in your case, whether by agreement or by order of the judge, will determine how much and how frequently you are able to be with your child.
-If you are not named as the parent with whom your child will reside with primarily it is a “best interests” determination by the judge how much visitation time you will be awarded.
+The custody arrangement that is decided upon in your case, whether by agreement or by order of the judge, will determine how much and how frequently you can be with your child.
+If you are not named as the parent with whom your child will reside primarily it is a “best interests” determination by the judge how much visitation time you will be awarded.
 While it is presumed that it is in your child’s best interests to have a relationship with both you and your child’s other parent, it is also a function of how well you parent as to how much visitation time you are awarded.

-Depending on whether or not if any of the above complications exist in your case the visitation order that is laid out for you may either be very flexible or quite restrictive.
+Depending on whether or not any of the above complications exist in your case the visitation order that is laid out for you may either be very flexible or quite restrictive.
 Typically flexible visitation orders are prescribed in cases where parents have shown a willingness and ability to co-parent with one another and also live reasonably close to one another.
 If you and your child’s other parent have no problem communicating changes in schedules, alternate plans, etc. then it is probable that your visitation orders will be flexible.

 A more complicated scenario may involve if you or your child’s other parent has a work schedule that is not a 9-5 type.
-For those of you who work in fields where you are constantly “on call”, it may not make sense for you to agree to a visitation schedule that demands that you be able to pick up your child at 6:00 p.m. on a Friday and then drop your child off at 6:00 p.m. on a Sunday on those first, third and fifth weekends.
-Doing so would cause you to be set up for failure should you get a call from work and have to miss one of those assigned pick up/drop off times.
+For those of you who work in fields where you are constantly “on-call”, it may not make sense for you to agree to a visitation schedule that demands that you be able to pick up your child at 6:00 p.m. on a Friday and then drop your child off at 6:00 p.m. on a Sunday on those first, third and fifth weekends.
+Doing so would cause you to be set up for failure should you get a call from work and have to miss one of those assigned pick-up/drop-off times.

 The difficulty for either judges or you and your spouse is that you cannot have a too wide open visitation schedule that allows people to take advantage of a flexible order.
 The other side of the coin is just as bad- an extremely restrictive visitation schedule that will cause you to miss your prescribed times more often than not due to your work schedule.
 What can you do in these types of scenarios?